flaviorssilva1981/maratona/README.md

 1. Deploy the template **SmartHotelHost.json** to a new resource group.
 This template deploys a virtual machine running nested Hyper-V, with 4 nested VMs.
 This comprises the 'on-premises' environment which you will assess and migrate during this lab.

     You can deploy the template by selecting the 'Deploy to Azure' button below.
-You will need to create a new resource group **RG-SmartHotel-Onpremises**.
+You will need to create a new resource group **RG-MAE-Onpremises**.
 You will also need to select a location **East US 2** close to you to deploy the template to.
 Then choose **Review + create** followed by **Create**.

     <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fcloudworkshop.blob.core.windows.net%2Fline-of-business-application-migration%2Fsept-2020%2FSmartHotelHost.json" target="_blank">![Button to deploy the SmartHotelHost template to Azure.](/AllFiles/Images/deploy-to-azure.png)</a>